joeycaley/Monte-Carlo-Practice/README.md

 # Monte-Carlo-Practice
-Me fiddling with monte carlo for a basic intro
+Me fiddling with monte carlo for a basic intro to it